Mourners gather in Houston to remember slain soldier

 Vanessa Guillen, who was last seen on April 22, was memorialized nearly four months after she is said to have been killed by a fellow soldier at Fort Hood, a U.S. Army base in Texas.
 Mourners gathered at Cesar Chavez High School in Houston, where Guillen grew up playing soccer and dreaming of joining the military.

-“She’s very happy where she is next to God and the Virgin Mary,” said Lupe Guillen.
+“She’s very happy where she is next to God and the Virgin Mary,” Lupe Guillen said.
 “We are not here for justice or politics today.
 We are here to remember, honor and respect Vanessa Guillen and her beautiful life, her tender heart and her beautiful face.”

 Guillen’s story has renewed a push for changes in the way the military handles sexual abuse and harassment from Fort Hood to Capitol Hill.